-Critical theory is an ideology that is growing rapidly in influence in our culture, in our politics, and in our institutions of higher learning.
-It views reality through the singular lens of power, dividing people into oppressed groups and oppressor groups along various axes like race, class, gender, sexuality orientation, physical ability and age.
-While I disagree with critical theory on a number of grounds, I’m particularly concerned as an evangelical Christian with the way in which critical theory is affecting segments of the evangelical church.
+Critical theory is a broad area of knowledge that originated with the Frankfurt School in the 1930s and has expanded and evolved dramatically since then.
+It has spawned entire disciplines such as Critical Race Theory, Critical Pedagogy, and Queer Theory and is highly influential within the social justice movement.
+Contemporary critical theory views reality through the lens of power, dividing people into oppressed groups and oppressor groups along various axes like race, class, gender, sexuality orientation, physical ability and age.
+While I disagree with contemporary critical theory on a number of grounds, I’m particularly concerned as an evangelical Christian with the way in which it is influencing segments of the evangelical church.
 This site contains numerous resources that will help people, both Christians and non-Christians, understand the claims of critical theory, evaluate them carefully, and critique them rationally.

 Feel free to browse, but if you’re interested in particular subjects, see below: